aditira00/INDE577-Data-Science-/README.md

 # INDE

 ## 🚀 About Me
 My name is Aditi Rao👩‍💻.
 I have completed Mechatronics engineering and currently pursing Industrial engineering in Rice University.
-In thsi repository I am implementing Machine learning algorithms in data set called Taxis.csv.
+In this repository I am implementing Machine learning algorithms in data set called Taxis.csv.

  ## 🔗 Links
 Inspiration and guidance from Dr Randy Davila, PhD